List of senators of the Philippines who ran for president

 The 1973 Philippine martial law referendum and 1977 Philippine presidential referendums are excluded because they were referendums and not specifically presidential elections.
 The 2010 Philippine presidential election had the most senators running for President with 4 incumbent senators and 1 former senators, 5 senators overall.

-As of November 2025, Panfilo Lacson is the only senator who has ran for president that is still serving in the Senate.
+As of November 2025, Panfilo Lacson is the only senator who has run for president that is still serving in the Senate.

 List of senators who ran for president

 Senators with the numbers of their popular vote, percentage, and place in bold won the presidency.

 Former senators have their names in italics.